 Every middle school advisory arranges their own service project over the course of the year.
 Students are encouraged to develop and pursue a project that is meaningful to them.
 Some of the organizations that have been served by our advisories include the Nehemiah Center, Books Between Kids, Nature Discovery Center, and Christian Community Services Center.

-CLASS 6 STAR OF HOPE PROJECT
+CLASS 6 KIDS MEALS PROJECT

 COMMUNITY SERVICE CLUB